charlesnicholson/nanoprintf/README.md

 nanoprintf does *not* provide `printf` or `putchar` itself; those are seen as system-level services and nanoprintf is a utility library. nanoprintf is hopefully a good building block for rolling your own `printf`, though.

+### Return Values

+The nanoprintf functions all return the same value: the number of characters that were either sent to the callback (for npf_pprintf) or the number of characters that would have been written to the buffer provided sufficient space.
+The null-terminator 0 byte is not part of the count.

+The C Standard allows for the printf functions to return negative values in case string or character encodings can not be performed, or if the output stream encounters EOF.
+Since nanoprintf is oblivious to OS resources like files, and does not support the `l` length modifier for `wchar_t` support, any runtime errors are either internal bugs (please report!) or incorrect usage.
+Because of this, nanoprintf only returns non-negative values representing how many bytes the formatted string contains (again, minus the null-terminator byte).

 ## Configuration

 ### Features